dgarana/pylerplate/README.md

 ### Tests samples
 Because with tests, everything's better.
+Using tox you could test with different packages versions, python versions... etc. You could even create autodoc everytime you execute it.
+Awesome!

 ### Setup.py
 Even there's also an example of how to create your own python executable files!